Two-sided Laplace transform

 In pure mathematics the argument t can be any variable, and Laplace transforms are used to study how differential operators transform the function.

 In science and engineering applications, the argument t often represents time (in seconds), and the function f(t) often represents a signal or waveform that varies with time.
 In these cases, the signals are transformed by filters, that work like a mathematical operator, but with a restriction.
-They have to be causal, which means that the output in a given time t cannot depend on an output which is a higher value of t.
+They have to be causal, which means that the output at a given time t cannot depend on an input that occurs at later time t.

 In population ecology, the argument t often represents spatial displacement in a dispersal kernel.

 When working with functions of time, f(t) is called the time domain representation of the signal, while F(s) is called the s-domain (or Laplace domain) representation.
 The inverse transformation then represents a synthesis of the signal as the sum of its frequency components taken over all frequencies, whereas the forward transformation represents the analysis of the signal into its frequency components.